opendevstack/ods-core/README.md

 Nexus is used as artifact manager throughout OpenDevStacl.
 Each [`jenkins slave`](https://github.com/opendevstack/ods-project-quickstarters/tree/master/jenkins-slaves) is configured to bind to the installed NEXUS to centralize build / dependency artifact resolution.
 There is one central instance of Nexus in the `CD` project

 1. [Sonarqube](sonarqube) - Sofware quality management <br>
 The OpenDevStack version of Sonarqube - preconfigured with language plugins used by the [`boilerplates`](https://github.com/opendevstack/ods-project-quickstarters/tree/master/boilerplates).
-All generated `jenkinsfiles` contain a stage `https://github.com/opendevstack/ods-jenkins-shared-library/blob/master/vars/stageScanForSonarQube.txt` for sourcecode review - which connects to this central instance.
-There is one central instance of Nexus in the `CD` project
+All generated `jenkinsfiles` contain a stage `stageScanForSonarQube` for sourcecode review - which connects to this central instance.
+There is one central instance of SQ in the `CD` project

 1. [Shared images](shared-images) - Docker Images for common functionality <br>
    1. The [authentication proxy for crowd](shared-images/nginx-authproxy-crowd) - used by the RShiny and Jupyther quickstarters, which themselves don't provide direct authentication integration.